About the Now & Up Project

 We have effectively created the first machinations of telepathy (the internet connected smartphone in your pocket).

+We’ve figured out how to fly.
 We managed to feed ourselves way beyond (what we thought was) the planet’s capacity.
+We’ve cured diseases.
+We’re recoding DNA.

 Much of our success is as a result of the happy accident.